aziontech/terraform-provider-azion/docs/resources/edge_function.md

 Parameter `json_args` must be specified with `jsonencode` function

 ~> **Note about Code**
+Parameter `code`: For prevent any inconsistent use the function trimspace() - https://developer.hashicorp.com/terraform/language/functions/trimspace
-Parameter `code` may be specified with local_file in - https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file
+ Can be specified with local_file in - https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file

 ## Example Usage